edemirkan/tftc-joystick-resources/XBox_One/Comprehensive_Config_with_Joytokey/README.md

 - HUD Interactions
 - Lobby Controls

-Some commands have been streamlined.
-For instance all the different throttle commands have been reduced to throttle+ / throttle-, but with a throttle rate rapid enough to make the more granular commands unnecessary.

 The only functionality totally left out is multiplayer communication, and targeting presets.

 ## Short Press / Long Press